kaohl/masters-thesis-software-evaluation/README.md

-# masters-thesis-software-evaluation
+# Overview
-Master's thesis software evaluation
+This is one of three repositories developed for my [master's thesis](https://lup.lub.lu.se/student-papers/search/publication/9204484) in software engineering, where we explored the impact of Java refactoring on execution performance.

+See also the [refactoring framework](https://github.com/kaohl/alfine-refactoring) and the [build framework](https://github.com/kaohl/daivy).

+> [!NOTE]
+> Future or derived works should reference the thesis, which provides context for this work, and links to all repositories.

+# Java Performance Evaluation Framework
+The evaluation framework utilizes the refactoring framework and the build framework, linked above, to provide the infrastructure required to study the impact of Java refactoring on execution performance.

+The benchmarks and refactoring types available for experimentation can be found in the build and refactoring frameworks, respectively.

 # Create an experiment, refactor, and benchmark refactorings
 ## Prerequisites
 - Requires SDKMAN! to be installed, including at least one SDK
-- Create experiments/<name>/workloads/<bm>/<workload>/parameters.txt
-  - See 'examples/'
+- Generate (recommended) an *experiments* folder with configuration (see *generate_experiment.py*)

+> [!CAUTION]
-  - WARNING: If additional parameters are added after after an experiment is started the parameter files in all existing data will be incomplete, and the generated results may be incomplete or simply fail because values are missing.
+> If additional parameters are added after after an experiment is started, the parameter files in all existing data will be incomplete and the generated results may be incomplete or simply fail because values are missing.
+>
+> It is possible to upgrade the data, but only if you know the values that should be applied for these parameters in the existing data set.
+>

-             *** Take care to add all parameters from start... ***
+> Take care to add all parameters from the start.

-- Create experiments/<name>/workloads/<bm>/<workload>/lists/<list i name>/{q_j.filters,q_j.params,q_j.defaults}
-  - See 'lists/' for examples
-- Create experiments/<name>/workloads/<bm>/<workload>/views/{<view name k>.json}
-  - See 'views/' for examples

 ## Procedure
 Note that the `--x-location' argument is optional and defaults to 'experiments'.